jyourstone/jellyfin-smartplaylist-plugin/README.md

 This plugin allows you to create playlists based on a set of rules, which will automatically update as your library changes.

-Tested and should work with Jellyfin versions `10.10.x.x`.
+Tested and works with Jellyfin version `10.10.0` and newer.

 ## ✨ Features